datastaxdevs/feast-cassandra-online-store/README.md

 project to using the online store bundled with Feast.
 This plugin will not receive any more updates of any kind.

+New issues, and pull requests, to this repo will be _ignored_.

 Resources: